 FIFE takes the collective experience from current and past experiments to provide options for designing offline computing for experiments.
 FIFE is modular, so experiments can take what they need and new tools from outside communities can be incorporated as they develop.
 FIFE is based on common toolsets wherever possible to increase flexibility, provide for efficient evolution, and reduce the maintenance load.

 FIFE includes architecture, design, services and support for:

-- Grid submission to dedicated and opportunistic resources and user-friendly monitoring of submitted jobs.
+- Job submission to dedicated and opportunistic resources and user-friendly monitoring of submitted jobs

 For more information about FIFE, see this page.